merid14/PWM-installer/REAME.md

 # =====================================================================

 Written to automate the installation of PWM a FOSS password management tool.
 This tool will setup a tomcat server in the /opt/tomcat directory, set an admin user for the tomcat manager and install PWM.

+Supported OS: Centos 7
+Assumptions: Firewall and SELinux already configured or disabled(not recommended).